 The AAS Press List numbers more than 2,000 science writers worldwide with astronomy and space science on their beat.
 The list is not available for rental, nor is it shared with third parties.

-To join the AAS Press List, please fill out our sign-up form:
+To join the AAS Press List, or to change the email address to which you'd like us to send our announcements, please fill out our sign-up form:

 The AAS also provides complimentary press subscriptions to AAS-published journals, as described below.

 Individuals may join the AAS Press List at the discretion of the AAS Press Officer, who will check their credentials.
 Recipients must supply a clearly personal address, like firstname.lastname@example.org; we prefer not to mail press releases to generic addresses like email@example.com.
 We prefer institutional (work) addresses or National Association of Science Writers (NASW) addresses when available but will also accept Hotmail, Gmail, and similar addresses — again, if they’re personal, not generic.

 The AAS Press List is actually two lists, with two separate Mailman email lists: